-- stay informed about the trends, innovations, and news in your niche – you’ll likely find ideas for your next writing pitch
+- Stay informed about the trends, innovations, and news in your niche.
+You’ll likely find ideas for your next writing pitch this way.

-- learn how to manage simple images – images break up the text (thus making it easier to scan), and clients may require you to add images to posts they commissioned you to write
+- Learn the basics about editing and managing images.
+Images break up the text (thus making it easier to scan), and clients may require you to add images to posts they commissioned you to write.

-First, you’ll need to define your business goals, as well as find and stick to a perspective niche within your industry.
-Then, you’ll need to identify target clients, and define the prices for your freelance services.
+First, you’ll need to define your business goals and find and stick to a perspective niche within your industry.
+Then, you’ll need to identify target clients and define the prices for your freelance services.
 It’s also important that you create an appealing website, and highlight a list of your best work there.

-Finding your first client may be the most challenging step, but once you establish a relationship with your first client, others will follow once you start expanding your network and list of referrals.
+Now, finding your first client may be the most challenging step.
+But, once you establish a relationship with your first client, others will follow once you start expanding your network and list of referrals.

 In the end, it’s important that you set your limits and lay down some basic rules that help you balance your full-time job with your freelancing gigs.

-If you want to start freelancing with no experience, it’s best that you choose to work on something you’re passionate about, or to select a line of work that doesn’t require official experience, such as data entry.
+On the other hand, if you want to start freelancing with no experience, it’s best that you choose to work on something you’re passionate about.
+Alternatively, you can select a line of work that doesn’t require official experience, such as data entry.

-Then, you’d better work on your freelance hard skills, but also pay equal attention to your soft skills – this will help you get ahead in work.
+You should also work on your freelance hard skills, and pay equal attention to your soft skills — this will help you get ahead in work.